bucs110a0spring22/final-project-the-mathletes/README.md

 * Classes
     * Die - Class that defines a die.
 Keeps track of the current roll of the die and has the rollDie() method, which "rolls" a six sided die.
     * Player - Class that defines a player.
 This includes the image for the player, the amount of money it has, its location, and the properties it owns.
 Methods - moveFromRoll(), buyProperty(), chanceCard(), communityChestCard(), payRent()
     * Property- Class that defines a property.
-This keeps track of a property's name, the amount of money it costs to buy, its rent, and its owner.
+This keeps track of a property's name, the amount of money it costs to buy it, its rent, and its owner.
 The image is just a dot used to show the location that the player will go to when it moves to that property.
-Methods - addMoney(), subtractMoney(), transferMoney(), bankrupt()
     * Controller - Class that defines the controller.
-It creates the Player and Die objects, and creates the Property objects by reading a JSON file (data permanence feater) - this make it easier to change instance variable for the properties.
+It creates the Player and Die objects, and creates the Property objects by reading a JSON file (data permanence feature) - this make it easier to change instance variable for the properties.
 Methods - mainloop(), menuloop(), gameloop(), gameoverloop()
 ## Project Structure *(Software Lead)*

 The Project is broken down into the following file structure:

 * main.py
 * src
-    * <all of your python files should go here>
+    * controller.py
+    * die.py
+    * player.py
+    * property.py
 * assets
-    * <all of your media, i.e. images, font files, etc, should go here)
+    * Black.png
+    * Board.jpg
+    * ClassDiagram.png
+    * Die.png
+    * Dot.png
+    * GameOver.png
+    * GameScreen.png
+    * Hat.jpg
+    * originalGameOverScreen.jpg
+    * originalGameScreen.JPG
+    * originalStartScreen.jpg
+    * Shoe.jpg
+    * StartScreen.png
 * etc
-    * <This is a catch all folder for things that are not part of your project, but you want to keep with your project.
-Your demo video should go here.>
+    N/A

 ***